HL7/carin-rtpbc/source/pages/index.md

 <br/>

 ### Known issues and to-dos
-* The example, rtpbc-claim-with-contained-03, omits the MedicationRequest; it is being lost when importing the resource to Trifolia.
-Trying to figure out...
+* Capability statement to be added
+* Additional examples to be added

 <br/>